nmslib/nmslib/README.md

 &nbsp;&nbsp;publisher={Springer}
 }

-The details of the prunning approaches (in non-metric spaces) will appear shortly.
+The details of the prunning approaches (in non-metric spaces) will also appear soon.

 Some prerequisites: